varnishcache/varnish-cache/doc/sphinx/users-guide/index.rst

 %%%%%%%%%%%%%

 This guide is intended for system administrators managing Varnish Cache.
-The reader should know how to configure her web- or application server and have basic knowledge of the HTTP protocol.
-The reader should have Varnish Cache up and running with the default configuration.

-The guide is split into short chapters, each chapter taking on a separate topic.
-Good luck.
+The guide is split into short chapters, each chapter explaining a separate topic.

 .. toctree:: :maxdepth: 1